Archive for the ‘WPF’ Category.

 Ok, lets do a slight more complex example.
 We are going to have more than two elements.
 We are going to have a ListBox that contains a list of items (ListBoxItems).
 We are going to have a TextBox that displays the content of the selected item.

-2. Add the following to the textBox1 element:Text="{Binding ElementName=listBox1, Path=SelectedItem.Content}"Notice that we are using a property of a property for the Path.
+TextBoxListBoxlistBox1.
+This can be done either in the XAML or by clicking on the button for Items in the Properties of the listBox1.textBox1 element.textBox1 element:Text="{Binding ElementName=listBox1, Path=SelectedItem.Content}"Notice that we are using a property of a property for the Path.
 This is allowed.
 SelectedItem is a property of listBox1, and Content is a property of SelectedItem.The XAML now looks like this (only two new lines exist):

 <Window x:Class="BindingATextBoxToAListBoxSelectedItem.Window1"